kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 Duration: 0:05:00

-Here, we follow the instructions provided in this [Apache Airflow tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html#tutorial):
+Here, we mainly follow the instructions provided in this [Apache Airflow tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html#tutorial):

 - First, create a new folder called `dags` in you airflow home (i.e. `~/airflow/dags`).

 - Copy [this Python script](https://github.com/kirenz/airflow/blob/main/tutorial.py) and save it as `my_airflow_dag.py` in your `~/airflow/dags` folder.

+- Copy [this shell script](https://github.com/kirenz/airflow/blob/main/templated_command.sh) and save it as `templated_command.sh` in your `~/airflow/dags` folder.

 <aside class="negative">
 The file my_airflow_dag needs to be stored in the DAGs folder referenced in your airflow.cfg.
 The default location for your DAGs is ~/airflow/dags.